These are some of the most common machine-learning interview questions.

 Batch normalization offers faster convergence, reduced sensitivity, and higher learning rates.

-Using the SMOTE method ensures that the model does not get trained on the same data repeatedly, which helps in handling data imbalance.
 F1 score is generally a suitable metric for imbalanced datasets since it represents the harmonic mean of recall and precision.

 Oversampling and undersampling help balance the minority or majority class with the other.

-Undersampling can be done by deleting the majority class and oversampling can be achieved through the SMOTE algorithm.
+Undersampling can be done by deleting the majority class, and oversampling can be achieved through the SMOTE algorithm.

 Another technique, a balanced bagging classifier, is an ensemble learning method that uses random undersampling to balance the class distribution in each subset.